 Third-party ad servers and tracking or measurement technologies can be used to track these ads.

 House ads are allowed, and will count towards a publisher's per article ad load, as defined by our ad placement guidelines.

 Publishers can create and publish branded content as Instant Articles.
 Instant Articles that specifically mention or feature a “sponsor,” third party products, brands, or sponsors are considered branded content and subject to our branded content policy.

-Third party embedded video players are allowed in Instant Articles but as long as they are click to play and contain editorial content below the fold.
-If using a 3rd party video player, we recommend not starting with a pre-roll ad as this significantly detracts from the reading experience.
+Third party embedded video players are allowed in Instant Articles if they are click to play and contain editorial content below the fold.
+If using a third party video player, we recommend not starting with a pre-roll ad as this significantly detracts from the reading experience.